 The spouse of a transgendered person has the right to a divorce in Scottish law.

 In Scotland, if you are aged between 16 and 18 you do not have to have parental consent to get married.
 In England and Wales if you are under 18 you must have parental consent to get married.
-However, if you are 16 or 17 years old and you are from England and Wales you can come to Scotland to get married (see Residence requirements under heading How to marry) without the consent of your parents.
+However, if you are 16 or 17 years old and you are from England and Wales you can come to Scotland to get married (see Residence requirements) without the consent of your parents.

 Relatives who may not marry